 Feeding your puppies separately, preferably in different rooms, will help to avoid problems with food aggression.

-bite, if he believes his food is about to be taken from him.
+If this happens regularly, the other puppy will begin resource guarding and growl, snarl, snap, or bite if he believes his food is about to be taken from him.

 Effective and timely socialization is essential if your puppies are to grow up to be contented and happy Spaniels.

-This 'fear' of most things around them can result in behavioural and aggression issues later on in life.
+This 'fear' of most things around them can result in behavioural and aggression issues later in life.

 It will be better for all concerned if puppy obedience training is given to each pup separately, but before you do, I recommend you read my advice on how to train a puppy to give you a few tips first.